 Granted, if you're going out on Lake Superior or Lake Okeechobee or some other massive body of water, a larger boat might be merited.
 For most smaller and medium-sized lakes and ponds, a small boat allows for great access close to shore or up into tributary streams where the water is shallow and the fish are plentiful.

-If you'd like something more formidable, the best fishing boats for a moderately sized lake are often referred to simply as all-purpose fishing boats.
+If you'd like something more formidable, the best lake fishing and freshwater fishing boats for a moderately sized lake are often referred to simply as all-purpose fishing boats.

 They usually have a single outboard motor, seating for several people and a shallow draft, especially with the motor raised.
 They should allow you to seat a couple of friends while being small enough for a single angler to manage with ease.